ESIPFed/science-on-schema.org/guides/GETTING-STARTED.md

 whether a cached copy of a resource should be updated for example.
 Similarly the `<lastmod>` entry should reflect the `Last-Modified` header and the `schema.org/dateModified` value.

+A typical pattern for a consumer interesting in synchronizing a cache of resource is:

+1. Examine the sitemap for new or updated entries using hints from `<lastmod>`
+2. Retrieve the resource directly or by previewing with a HTTP HEAD request.
+A `Last-Modified` provides a hint as to whether the resource should be retrieved.
+3. Examine the `schema.org/dateModified` property of the resource(s) extracted from the resource.

+Providing accurate hints early in the process can reduce requirements for effectively sharing data resources.

 <a id="mod_so"></a>
 ### 1. `schema.org/dateModified`